-ECLs are remeasured at the end of each reporting period to reflect changes in the financial instrument's credit risk since initial recognition.
-Any change in the ECLs amount is recognised as an impairment gain or loss in profit or loss.
+ECLs are remeasured at each reporting date to reflect changes in the financial instrument's credit risk since initial recognition.
+Any change in the ECL amount is recognised as an impairment gain or loss in profit or loss.
 The Group recognises an impairment gain or loss for all financial instruments with a corresponding adjustment to their carrying amount through a loss allowance account.